dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 The [`GroupedByTargetTreeViewProvider`][8] traverses down the existing `IProjectTree` and the new [`IDependenciesSnapshot`][6] in parallel starting from the Dependencies node itself and proceeding on to target framework, groupings, and then the individual top-level dependencies.
 Along the way it incrementally generates new `IProjectTree`s as it finds dependencies that have been updated, added, or removed.

+> Aside: The `IProjectTree` nodes are intentionally updated from top to bottom as it prevents Solution Explorer from closing opened nodes during the update.
+At the very least this would be visually distracting to the user.

 [`IDependency`][4]s are not translated directly into `IProjectTree`s.
 They are first converted to [`IDependencyViewModel`][9]s and those in turn become the `IProjectTree`s.
 This makes it a little easier to create the `IProjectTree`s for targets and groups (e.g. the Assemblies, NuGet, Projects, etc. nodes) which are not themselves [`IDependency`][4]s.

 ## Identifiers